gengwensu/urlFetch/README.md

 # urlFetch
 Con-current url fetch and search

 Input: a list of url's from a file; one per line starting from the second line.
+The first number shows the rank of the website.

 1. "facebook.com/"
 2. "google.com/"
         ...
 n. "pcworld.com/"

 Output: a file

 1. "facebook.com/": match1, match2,...
 2. "google.com/": match1, match2,...
        ...
 n. "pcworld.com/": match1, match2,...

 If the HTTP request returns error, just record the error.